anilgeorge04/chillwhere/README.md

 # Chill Where

-So you subscribed to Netflix, Amazon Prime and Disney Hotstar.
-Basically to a LOT of seemingly endless content!
+So you subscribed to Netflix, Amazon Prime, Disney, Hulu, Hotstar...okay okay...to a LOT of content!

 You come across a movie or TV show you want to watch.
 Do you then go into each platform one by one to check which one has it?
 Sounds tedious.